eldowling/appetite_fitness_prj4/README.md

 	- Click on the properties tab and turn on static website hosting, enter the defaults for index.html & error.html and click save.
 	- On the permissions tab the CORS configuration had to be pasted into the text box - to set up the required access between Heroku app and the S3 bucket
 	- On the policy tab click the policy generator and select S3 bucket policy.
-	- Allow all priciples by using a *
+	- Allow all principles by using a *
 	- Select Get Object in the Action list
 	- Go to the Bucket Policy Editor on the Permissions tab and copy the ARN, and paste it into the ARN box at the end of the policy generator
 	- Click Add Statement, then Generate Policy
-	- Now copy the policy into the Bucket Policy Editor, modify the resource key to include slash star at the end of the Resourse line, which allows access to all resouces in the bucket.
+	- Now copy the policy into the Bucket Policy Editor, modify the resource key to include slash star at the end of the Resource line, which allows access to all resources in the bucket.
 Then click Save
 	- Go to the Access Control List option under the Permissions tab
 	- Select Everyone under Public Access, and tick the List objects box, then click Save
 - Creating IAM users and Access Groups
 	- Go to the services menu in AWS and click on IAM (Identity and Access Management)
-	- 3 steps to be completed in this section: Create a Group, Access Policy to give the group access to the bucket, assing a user to the group
+	- 3 steps to be completed in this section: Create a Group, Access Policy to give the group access to the bucket, assigning a user to the group
 	- **Group Creation**
 		- Click Groups, select New Groups and enter a name for your group according to its function such as "manage-nutriverse"
 		- Click next step twice, the click Create Group